 • Purchase popular regional products at local wholesalers

-• Find a reliable fresh food supplier – the key word here is “reliable”, since fresh and healthy food is what truly differentiates a micro-market from a vending machine
+• Find a reliable fresh food supplier – the key word here is “reliable”, since fresh and healthy food is what truly differentiates a micro-market from a vending machine in offices

 6. Pick your micro-market system